-COVID-19 Update: Planting and stewardship activities resumed for Fall 2020.
-LEAF staff and experienced volunteers will undertake naturalization activities with comprehensive safety practices in place.
+COVID-19 Update: Planting and stewardship activities resumed in Fall 2020.
+LEAF staff and volunteers will continue this work in Spring 2021 with comprehensive safety practices in place.

 Community Tree Planting

 Community Tree Planting Events

 Tree planting events are an excellent opportunity to take direct environmental action and learn about how we can protect and care for our forest ecosystem.
 These fun, community-building events allow people to be part of the solution to climate change and biodiversity loss.

 - Wear appropriate clothing for outdoor physical activity

 - Bring a reusable water bottle and UV protection